WeCovr

 • Van Insurance: Whether you're a sole trader or a larger firm, your van needs commercial van insurance, tailored to its use (e.g., 'carriage of own goods' or 'haulage').

 • Fleet Insurance: If your business operates two or more vehicles, a fleet insurance policy is often the most efficient and cost-effective solution.
-It simplifies administration and ensures consistent cover across all vehicles, which is vital for legal compliance and managing risk.
+It simplifies administration and can help support consistent cover across all vehicles, which is vital for legal compliance and managing risk.

 How Minor Incidents and Penalties Haunt Your Premiums